Gammon, Reginald A. (Reginald Adolphus), b. 1921 d. 2005

 Active in New York, N.Y.; Albuquerque, N.M.; Kalamazoo, Mich.

-Biographical/Historical Note: Painter and art educator, Albuquerque, N.M. b.
-1921.
+Biographical/Historical Note: Reginald A. Gammon (1921-2005) was a painter and art educator, working in New York City, Michigan, and Albuquerque, New Mexico.
 Gammon was a founding member of Spiral, an African American artist's collective and member of the New Mexico Afro-American Artist Guild.
 Gammon also taught in the New York public schools and at Western Michigan University.